nvaccess/nvda/devDocs/startupShutdown.md

 * Other actions are not performed as we have limited time to perform an action for this event.
     * NVDA is expected to run as long as possible during the sign out process.
     * This is achieved through the [Windows API](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-setprocessshutdownparameters), by setting the shutdown priority to the lowest reserved value for non-system applications, `0x100`.
-    * With NVDA being killed off very last, Windows may include NVDA in the Block shutdown dialog, but the user won't be able to read it if we are shutting down.
+    * [SHUTDOWN_NORETRY](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-setprocessshutdownparameters) ensures that NVDA does not show up in the blocked shutdown list dialog.
+    If it were, the user would have no way of reading the dialog and fixing the issue.

 ### Replacing an existing NVDA instance